iterative/dvc.org/content/docs/use-cases/data-registries.md

 - Reusability: reproduce and organize _feature stores_ with a simple CLI (`dvc get` and `dvc import` commands, similar to software package management systems like `pip`).
-- Persistence: the DVC registry-controlled
-  [remote storage](/doc/command-reference/remote) (e.g. an S3 bucket) improves
+- Persistence: [remote storage](/doc/command-reference/remote) (e.g. an S3
-  data security.
+  bucket) controlled by the DVC registry improves data security.
 There are less chances someone can delete or rewrite a model, for example.
 - Storage optimization: track data [shared](/doc/use-cases/sharing-data-and-model-files) by multiple projects centralized in a single location (with the ability to create distributed